By Geoffrey C Porter

 The Asian bot drifted to nothingness, and two new opponents appeared.

-Archangel said, “No fair.”
-But he smiled wide and went to work.
+“No fair.”
+But Archangel smiled wide and went to work.

 The machine in him kicked on, and he defeated the bots.